-If you are a Fortify Software Security Center Administrator or Application security tester, you can run the requested dynamic scan immediately from WebInspect Enterprise.
-For instructions, see "Processing Dynamic Scan Requests from Fortify WebInspect Enterprise" below.
+5. If you are a Fortify Software Security Center Administrator or Application security tester, you can run the requested dynamic scan immediately from WebInspect Enterprise.
+For instructions, see "Processing Dynamic Scan Requests from Fortify WebInspect Enterprise" on the next page.

-"Viewing Fortify WebInspect Scan Results in Fortify Software Security Center" on page 373
+"Viewing Fortify WebInspect Scan Results in Fortify Software Security Center" on page 377